-|Claim 1 of Patent Application||Cited Portions of Prior art(Non Patent Literature 1 by E. Natalizio et al)|
+|Claim 1 of Patent Application||Cited Portions of Prior art(Non-Patent Literature 1 by E. Natalizio et al)|

-|A method for selecting a mobility anchor point for a mobile node in a network, themethod comprising:||In the context of Hierarchical Mobile IPv6 integrated with Fast Handover mechanism, this paper proposes two Mobility Anchor Point (MAP) selection algorithms, both based on the classification of users depending on their mobility (Abstract)|
+|A method for selecting a mobility anchor point for a mobile node in a network, the method comprising:||In the context of Hierarchical Mobile IPv6 integrated with Fast Handover mechanism, this paper proposes two Mobility Anchor Point (MAP) selection algorithms, both based on the classification of users depending on their mobility (Abstract)|

-|determining speed of the mobile node in the network;||Furthermore reference foresees the use of the mobile user speed combined with the preference field of the MAP as an input for MAP selection.
+|determining the speed of the mobile node in the network;||Furthermore, reference foresees the use of the mobile user speed combined with the preference field of the MAP as input for MAP selection.
 The algorithms presented in this work follow this specification, classifying users depending on their “mobility” (Page 3, Map Selection Algorithms).|

-|determining a domain of migration of the mobile node;||To avoid this situation FHMIP-NH considers a direct effect of users high mobility: the time needed to perform a certain number of handovers (from this the suffix NH).
+|determining a domain of migration of the mobile node;||To avoid this situation FHMIP-NH considers a direct effect of users’ high mobility: the time needed to perform a certain number of handovers (from this the suffix NH).
 The shorter this time, the higher the estimated user’s mobility, and, consequently, the higher the hierarchy level to be assigned to the MN.
 The values of the time thresholds are in Table II and the procedure to calculate them is described in the previous section. (page 4, FHMIP-NH)|

 |and selecting the mobility anchor point based on the speed and the domain of migration.||Reference suggests a distance-based method of MAP selection, where a mobile node may choose to register with the furthest MAP to avoid frequent re-registrations.
-Furthermore reference foresees the use of the mobile user speed combined with the preference field of the MAP as an input for MAP selection.
+Furthermore, reference foresees the use of the mobile user speed combined with the preference field of the MAP as input for MAP selection.
 The algorithms presented in this work follow this specification, classifying users depending on their “mobility”.
 (Page 3, Map Selection Algorithms).|

-It is further to be noted that there are many valid grounds to reject a patent under section 25 of Indian Patents act, 1970.
+It is further to be noted that there are many valid grounds to reject a patent under section 25 of the Indian Patents act, 1970.
 Few Important grounds are stated here:

 Important Grounds under Opposition to grant of patent:

-Section 25 (1) Where an application for a patent has been published but a patent has not been granted, any person may, in writing, represent by way of opposition to the Controller against the grant of patent on the ground –
+Section 25 (1) Where an application for a patent has been published but a patent has not been granted, any person may, in writing, represent by way of opposition to the Controller against the grant of a patent on the ground –

 (b) that the invention so far as claimed in any claim of the complete specification has been published before the priority date of the claim–

-(i) in any specification filed in pursuance of an application for a patent made in India on or after the 1st day of January, 1912; or
+(i) in any specification filed in pursuance of an application for a patent made in India on or after the 1st day of January 1912; or

-(ii) in India or elsewhere, in any other document; provided that the ground specified in sub-clause (ii) shall not be available where such publication does not constitute an anticipation of the invention by virtue if sub-section (2) or sub-Section(3) of Section 29;
+(ii) in India or elsewhere, in any other document; provided that the ground specified in sub-clause (ii) shall not be available where such publication does not constitute an anticipation of the invention by virtue of sub-section (2) or sub-Section(3) of Section 29;

 (e) that the invention so far as claimed in any claim of the complete specification is obvious and clearly does not involve any inventive step, having regard to the matter published as mentioned in clause (b) or having regard to what was used in India before the priority date of the applicant’s claim;

-Pre-grant Opposition under Section 25(1) (b) (i) and under Section 25 (1) (e) under the grounds that the patent publication in light of the above cited prior art(s) can be rendered non-novel/obvious and hence non-patentable.
+Pre-grant Opposition under Section 25(1) (b) (i) and under Section 25 (1) (e) under the grounds that the patent publication in light of the above-cited prior art(s) can be rendered non-novel/obvious and hence non-patentable.

-Please note that the above analysis and the opinion presented are solely performed by IIPRD professionals and the views are solely their own and not be relied and intended to be legal advice about particular problems and.
-Corporates who are interested in filing a pre-grant oppositions are advised to carry out further due diligence for the same.
+Please note that the above analysis and the opinion presented are solely performed by IIPRD professionals and the views are solely their own and not be relied upon and intended to be legal advice about particular problems and.
+Corporates who are interested in filing pre-grant oppositions are advised to carry out further due diligence for the same.
 For any comments or queries, please mail us to [email protected].